-Parallel Port D, shown in Figure 9-1, has eight pins that can be programmed individually to be inputs or outputs.
+Parallel port D, shown in Figure 9-1, has eight pins that can programmed individually to be inputs and outputs.
 When programmed as outputs, the pins can be individually selected to be open-drain outputs or standard outputs.
 Port D pins can be addressed by bit if desired.
 The output registers are cascaded and timer-controlled, making it possible to generate precise timing pulses.
-Port D bits 4 and 5 can be used as alternate bits for Serial Port B, and bits 6 and 7 can be used as alternate bits for Serial Port A. Alternate serial port bit assignments make it possible for the same serial port to connect to different communications lines that are not operating at the same time.
+In addition, port D outputs have a higher drive capability.
+Port D bits 4 and 5 can be used as alternate bits for serial port B, and bits 6 and 7 can be used as alternate bits for serial port A. Alternate serial port bit assignments make it possible for the same serial port to connect to different communications lines that are not operating at the same time.

 On reset, the data direction register is zeroed, making all pins inputs.
-In addition certain bits in the control register are zeroed (bits 0,1,4,5) to ensure that data is clocked into the output registers when loaded.
+In addition bits in the control register are zeroed (bits 0,1,4,5) to ensure that data is clocked into the output registers when loaded.
 All other registers associated with port D are not initialized on reset.